Does Coffee Maker boil Water

 5. Effect on Coffee Flavor: Boiling water can lead to over-extraction of certain compounds in coffee grounds, resulting in a bitter taste.
 By heating water to the optimal temperature range rather than boiling it, coffee makers help to ensure a balanced and flavorful cup of coffee.

-In summary, while coffee makers do not typically boil water, they heat it to a precise temperature range optimized for brewing coffee.
+In summary, while coffee makers do not typically boil water, they heat it to a precise temperature range optimised for brewing coffee.
 This temperature control is essential for extracting flavours from the coffee grounds while avoiding bitterness.

 What is a Coffee Maker?